-This course is a deep dive into oppositional, defiant and challenging behaviour in children aged 4 to 14 years.
-Facilitated by Dr Kimberley O'Brien, Principal Child Psychologist at Quirky Kid, this practical workshop equips participants with the necessary strategies and insights to foster mutual respect and cooperation.
+This course examines oppositional, defiant and challenging behaviour in children aged 4 to 14 years.
+Led by Dr Kimberley O'Brien, Principal Child Psychologist at Quirky Kid, this concise workshop provides participants with practical strategies to improve cooperation and reduce conflict.

 Looking for a group?
 See all workshops.